 What is the value of airline miles?

 You might be shocked to learn that the value of your airline miles might change depending on the provider.
-If anyone gives away their miles, let alone swaps or sells them, American Airlines has threatened to take severe legal action.
+American Airlines has threatened to take severe legal action if anyone gives away their miles, let alone swaps or sells them.
 They also made threats against the locations that supported it.
 People would, therefore, seldom purchase American Airlines miles from you.
 Even if they did, the market value of those mileage points would have decreased.

 In the long term, a frequent traveler status may truly pay off.
 It could save a lot of your money and be a great purchase.
 Because they are unaware of the benefits, many consumers lose track of their accrued airline miles.
 Giving away unused airline points is preferable to selling them.

 You may go to websites like sellmymiles.com or milesbuyer.com that will purchase your airline miles.
-A mile has no predetermined cost, and based on demand; pricing may change daily.
+A mile has no predetermined cost, and pricing may change daily based on demand.

 Another choice is to exchange your frequent flier miles in specialized Facebook groups to exchange airline miles.
-Going the bartering way with your friends has a number of advantages too.
-Your friends may require airline miles or other points from programs you may be trusted to acquire, don’t forget to reach out to them.
+Going the bartering way with your friends has several advantages, too.
+Your friends may require airline miles or other points from programs you may be trusted to acquire; don’t forget to reach out to them.